-Earning your counselor education master’s degree will prepare you for a career in counseling, helping children and adults with their relationships, mental health, and personal goals.
+Earning your counseling master’s degree will prepare you for a career in counseling, helping children and adults with their relationships, mental health, and personal goals.
 After you’ve earned your master’s degree, you’ll be prepared to work as a school counselor or community counselor, working to help improve other people’s lives.

-Our counselor education master’s program is designed so you will meet the educational requirements to earn your licensure or certification for either clinical mental health counseling or school counseling.
+Our counseling master’s program is designed so you will meet the educational requirements to earn your licensure or certification for either clinical mental health counseling or school counseling.
 After you've graduated, you'll be responsible for taking the National Counselor Examination for Licensure or the Praxis II for Professional School Counseling—and you’ll be ready.

 This program prepares its students for licensure or certification within the state of Louisiana.
 Please visit the list of licensure programs for important information if you plan to move out of state.

 The Clinical Mental Health Counseling focus meets the educational requirements for licensure as a professional counselor (LPC) in Louisiana and prepares you to deliver services in a variety of mental health settings.